HarryJamesGreenblatt/A-Riff-In-React/docs/10-azure-deployment.md

    - Setting correct MIME types for JavaScript modules
    - Configuring security headers

-## 4. Deploy the App
+## 3. Deploy the App

 The project includes two GitHub Actions workflows for CI/CD:

 *   **`container-deploy.yml`**: Builds and deploys the API container to Azure Container Apps
 *   **`static-web-deploy.yml`**: Builds and deploys the React frontend to Azure Static Web Apps

-These workflows are triggered on pushes to the `main` or `fresh-start` branches.
+These workflows are triggered on pushes to the `main` branch.
 They perform the following steps:

 1.  **Container Deploy Workflow**:
     *   Builds the Docker image for the API